JosefKuchar/lecture-recorder/README.md

 - Schedules recordings using the `schedule` library.
 - Saves output files with timestamped names in the `outputs/` directory.
 - Logging with rotation using `loguru`.
+- Post-processing of recorded videos (optional) to enhance audio quality using machine learning model.

 ## Requirements